The-Old-Castle-Defense/DRS/README.md

 # How it works
 ## Implementation example for ETH Lisbon ticket sale
 You can test DRS right here and now and make sure it is revolutionary and transparent.
-1. Go to the web page: https://drp.theoldcastle.xyz/
+1. Go to the web page: https://theoldcastle.xyz/drs
 2. Buy a ticket to the ETH Lisbon event to log in to the system;
-3. Copy your referral link (It looks like this: https://drp.theoldcastle.xyz/?referral=[your_referral_id];
+3. Copy your referral link (It looks like this: https://theoldcastle.xyz/?referral=[your_referral_id];
 4. Share the referral link to get 10% for each user transaction.

+**When the invited user buys a ticket for $10, you will receive $1**

 ## Implementation examples for The Old Castle Defense
 ### Example 1: